jianjianhx/java-for-everyone/ch12/self-check.md

    If a class doesn't depend on another, it is not affected by interface changes in the other class.
 10. In an e-mail system, messages are stored in a mailbox.
 Draw a UML diagram that shows the appropriate aggregation relationship.

     `Mailbox` <>---- `Message`
 11. You are implementing a system to manage a library, keeping track of which books are checked out by whom.
 Should the `Book` class aggregate `Patron` or the other way around?

     Typically, a library system wants to track which books a patron has checked out, so it makes more sense to have `Patron` aggregate `Book`.
 However, there is not always one true answer in design.
 If you feel strongly that it is important to identify the patron who checked out a particular book, then you can argue that the aggregation should go the other way around.
 12. In a library management system, what would be the relationship between classes `Patron` and `Author`?

     There's no relationship.

 ## 12.3 Application: Printing an Invoice

 13. Which class is responsible for computing the amount due?
 What are its collaborators for this task?

     The `Invoice` class is responsible for computing the amount due.
 It collaborates with the `LineItem` class.
 14. Why do the format methods return `String` objects instead of directly printing to `System.out`?

     This design decision reduces coupling.
 It enables us to reuse the classes when we want to show the invoice in a dialog box or on a web page.

+## 12.4 Packages

+15. Which of the following are packages?
+    1. java
+    2. java.lang
+    3. java.util
+    4. java.lang.Math

+    `java.lang` and `java.util`.
+16. Is a Java program without `import` statements limited to using the default and `java.lang` packages?

+    No, you can simply use fully qualified names for all other classes, such `java.util.Random` and `java.awt.Rectangle`.
+17. Suppose your homework assignments are located in the directory `/home/me/cs101`.
+Your instructor tells you to place your homework into packages.
+In which directory do you place the class `hw1.problem1.TicTacToeTester`?

+    `/home/me/cs101/hw1/problem1`.